How to Grow and Care for Moth Orchids (Phalaenopsis)

 It’s caused by two different species of oomycetes or water molds, Pythium ultimum and Phytophthora cactorum.

-More importantly, just be aware that this problem pops up when plants are overwatered or grown in overly humid conditions.
-These pathogens need lots of moisture to survive and reproduce.
+This problem pops up when plants are overwatered or grown in overly humid conditions.

 On the bright side, Phalaenopsis orchids are less susceptible to this disease than some from other genera.

-Treat your plant with a Bordeaux mixture and cut out any heavily infected parts with a clean knife.
+Treat your plant with a Bordeaux mixture of one part copper sulfate, one part lime, and 10 parts water, and cut out any heavily infected parts with a clean knife.

 Root Rot